Info for

 Co-operative Education (co-op)

-The best way to succeed in your field is to immerse yourself in it!
+The best way to succeed in the field of electromechanical engineering technology is to immerse yourself in it!
 Co-op is an excellent way to build your professional network, explore career paths and apply in-class teachings to real work situations.
 Co-op is a model of education that integrates academic learning with workplace learning in fields relevant to our students’ academic and personal goals.
 Similar to an academic course, work terms are a mandatory component to this form of experiential learning.

 View more